 FIG. 11.
-State points of similar viscosity in the SS model at different densities, as determined by a collapse in the species-averaged MSD [panel (a)] and F_s [panel (b)] in reduced units.
+State points of similar viscosity in the SS model at different densities, as determined by a collapse in the speciesaveraged MSD [panel (a)] and $F_s$ [panel (b)] in reduced units.
 The deeply supercooled state points we selected are given in the legend of panel (a).
-Panel (c) shows that the distribution of particle displacements after a time interval of $\Delta t = \tau{\alpha}/10$ is almost identical across densities.
+Panel (c) shows that the distribution of particle displacements after a time interval $\Delta t = \tau{\alpha}/10$ is almost identical across densities.

 FIG. 12.
 Interactions are dominated by hard-core repulsion in the IPL and mBLJ models, whereas in the SS and SW models, attractive interactions dominate.
-The solid lines denote the radial distribution function g(r) in the liquid, and the dotted lines denote the radial distribution function g(r) in the glass (left y-axes).
+Solid lines denote the radial distribution function g(r) in the liquid, dotted lines in the glass (left y-axes).
 The dashed lines denote the pairwise potential (right y-axes).
-In the mBLJ model, the potential is not a single function of r/σ{ij} for all pairs of species; therefore, we only show the AA- and AB-distributions (accounting for 64% and 32% of the total radial distribution function, respectively).
+In the mBLJ model, the potential is not a single function of $r/\sigma{ij}$ for all pairs of species; therefore we only show the AA- and AB-distributions (accounting for 64% and 32% of the total radial distibution function, respectively).
 The SW model has only a single particle species.